starwit/lj-projectbuilder/docs/installation/development-installation.md

 ```
 NPM server starts under localhost:3000/ljprojectbuider/ by default

 !
-If you are using the installation with keycloak, make sure you are logged in before using - just go to localhost:8081/ljprojectbuilder in your browser.
+If you are using the installation with keycloak, make sure you are logged in before first usage - just go to localhost:8081/ljprojectbuilder in your browser.

 #### Backend Debugging